bradtraversy/property-pulse/README.md

 Next 14+ approach by using mostly server components and querying the database directly in our server components.

+This branch is built on top of the **bugfix** branch so includes all the bug fixes and corrections above.

 ## Client components that can be moved to server components

 - [components/HomeProperties.jsx](components/HomeProperties.jsx)
 - [components/FeaturedProperties.jsx](components/FeaturedProperties.jsx)
+- [app/properties/[id]/page.jsx](app/properties/[id]/page.jsx)

 The above changes also depend on marking [PropertyImages](components/PropertyImages.jsx) and [ShareButtons](components/ShareButtons.jsx) to client components as these both require client side JavaScript for user interaction.

+We also need a small utility function [convertToSerializeableObject](utils/convertToObject.js) as the result of querying our DB using Mongoose gives us back a instance of the Model, but to pass this to our client components the Object needs to be plain JavaScript Object.
+So first we call [Model.lean](https://mongoosejs.com/docs/tutorials/lean.html) on the query and then use our utility function to change any properties that have a `.toString` or `.toJSON` method on them to their respective `String` value.

 ## License